DragonMinded/bemaniutils/README.md

 of various arcade games.
 Do not attempt to check in anything legally owned by a business or personal entity including source code, images, siterips, game files or anything similar.
-Do not attempt to check in support for games currently being offered for sale or games which have not reached their end-of-life.
+Do not attempt to check in support for games currently being offered for sale by the original manufacturer or games which have not reached their support end-of-life.

 Similarly, while I cannot control what you decide to do with this software, it would be very, very stupid to attempt to run this in a public arcade or convention, or to attempt